 - All manual payments, including milestones and bonuses become available in five days.
 A little cheat sheet:

 - Paid Wednesday — Available Monday

 - Hourly and weekly payments enter the security period after the client review period closes on Friday; therefore funds become available on the following Wednesday.

 Only hourly contracts have a weekly billing cycle and only hours and set weekly payments are invoiced automatically for freelancers.
 Miscellaneous, milestone, or bonus payments may also be issued on all contracts as needed.
 These one-off, client-initiated payments invoice immediately upon submittal.
 The funds are billed to the client’s escrow balance (fixed-price milestones) or primary billing method (all other manual payments) within 24 hours and released to the freelancer after the security period.

 During the security period, the amount paid to you appears as Pending on your Transactions page.
 Each payment lists the date we expect it to be available.
 If your funds don’t become available on the due date shown on your Transactions report, there is a problem with the payment (such as a failed card) and it’ll remain pending until your client resolves the problem.
 The total outstanding account balance is re-charged daily until the invoices are paid.
 Continued failure by a client to pay invoiced hours triggers a review to qualify for Hourly Payment Protection.

-The client and your contract will be suspended until the balance is paid (and automatically resumed when the issue is resolved, which usually doesn’t take long).
+The client will be suspended and your contract will be paused until the balance is paid (and automatically resumed when the issue is resolved, which usually doesn’t take long).
 Please contact your client to find out the cause of any delays and timeline for resolution so your payment can be completed and the project can continue.